 A company or individual may also request a W-9 from you for real estate transactions, mortgage interest payments, acquisition or abandonment of secured property, cancellation of debt, or your IRA contributions.
 Those are less common, however.

-Usually, the party requesting a Form W-9 will provide a blank one for you to fill out.
+Usually, the party requesting a W-9 Tax Form will provide a blank one for you to fill out.
 You can also easily download the form from the IRS website.
 Only the party that requested it needs a copy.
 The IRS does not.

 The W-9 asks for five pieces of information: your name, business name (if applicable), address, taxpayer identification number, and the type of business entity you operate.
 It’s pretty painless as far as tax paperwork goes.